SAEL-SWFSC/PAM-SI-Mtg-March2024/README.md

 This repository consists of documents related to the NOAA Fisheries Passive Acoustic Monitoring Strategic Initiative Meeting in March 2024 at Southwest Fisheries Science Center in La Jolla, CA.

+## **How to Cite** \[TBD\]

-## Meeting Report
+## **Contents**

-The meeting report is in Quarto Book format, using the \_quarto.yaml, index.qmd, and associated pages.
-This repository is based on the [NOAA Tech Memo template](https://github.com/nmfs-opensci/NOAA-tech-memo-template) provided by Eli Holmes.
+The meeting report is in Quarto Book format; this repository is based on the [NOAA Tech Memo template](https://github.com/nmfs-opensci/NOAA-tech-memo-template) provided by Eli Holmes.

+This directory contains:

+\[*add link to folder on github for each of these tabs, this is a preliminary organization- may modify as report evolves.
+Also, in trying to clean out some of the unnecessary template info, I have created a 'delete' folder in many places.
+These will contain items I hope to delete from each folder.
+Just in case they create problems with the rendered output– I'll keep them there for now.
+Once we know we can render our project well, then we can delete the delete folders!*\]

+-   README.md: Read me Instructions for the front page of the Repository.

+-   index.qmd: *Engine for rendering project.*

+-   \_quarto.yml: *Primary* *formatting for Report.*

+-   \_frontmatter.yml: *Aesthetic formatting for Report*

+-   .gitignore: *Identify items on local project repo that should NOT be pushed up to github*

+-   📁 text: Report pages (***change this folder name to content!, need to clean up first!***)

+-   📁 data: Contains all input data (and metadata) used in this report. (*I do not think we will have data, so we may delete this!*)

+-   📁 images: images used in document formatting

+-   📁 info: Any miscellaneous background information not directly used in the report (deliverables, reporting requirements, etc)

+-   📁 docs: Contains rendered versions of the reports

+-   📁 notes: Meeting notes and summaries

+-   📁 presentations: Meeting Presentations

+-   📁 scratch: random temporary items; entire folder can be deleted when final report is published.

+-   📁 functions: scripts that actually do things.
+Please label explicitly and comment heavily!

+-   📁 tex

+-   📁 Other stuff- came with the template!

 ## Discussions

-\[screenshot of discussions, link to intro video\]

-## Presentations

-Presentations created for the meeting will be stored in the presentations folder.

-## Meeting Notes

-Meeting Notes will be created/modified using Google Docs (provide link here).
-At the end of the workshop, these notes will be saved as an rMarkdown document in \[which folder?\].
+\[link to discussions\]

 ## R package dependencies